davidcereal/Baseball-Magic/table_explanations.md

 ## pitch
 **id** - a unique identification number per pitch within a game.
 The numbers increment by one for each pitch but are not consecutive between at bats.
+Appears to be same as event_num.

 **type** - a one-letter abbreviation for the result of the pitch: B, ball; S, strike (including fouls); X, in play.